techidaily/site-win11-tips/source/_posts/unraveling-the-mystery-overcoming-windows-run-time-errors.md

 ## 5\.
 Use System File Checker on Windows

  Since corrupted files can also cause the "unhandled exception has occurred in your application" error, you can try running the System File Checker or SFC scan.
-You can easily learn how to do that in our guide on[how to run the SFC tool on Windows](https://www.makeuseof.com/system-file-checker-sfc-windows/) .
+You can easily learn how to do that in our guide on [how to run the SFC tool on Windows](https://www.makeuseof.com/system-file-checker-sfc-windows/) .

  Be patient as the SFC scan will take a few minutes.
 If the unhandled exception error was caused by corrupt files, you will see that the SFC would have scanned and fixed it.